 Front Line Defenders adheres to the Dochas Code on Corporate Governance and a number of procedures and policies, including an Equal Opportunities Policy adopted in May 2014, are in place in that regard.
-In 2019, Front Line Defenders prepared for compliance with the new Charities Governance Code issued by the Charities Regulator.
-Charities are expected to comply with the Code in 2020 and to report on their compliance in 2021.
+In 2020, Front Line Defenders implemented a number of policies to ensure compliance with the new Charities Governance Code issued by the Charities Regulator including a revised Directors Handbook and an updated Finance Policy.

+The Board reviewed a draft Compliance Report for 2020.
+Charities are expected to report on their compliance in 2021.